What is a consent decree?

 It’s expected to take as long as a year.
 The Attorney General’s Office anticipates posting a draft consent decree for public comment in summer 2018.
 After receiving and reviewing the public comments and making appropriate changes, the Attorney General’s Office and the City will file the consent decree with the court for approval by the judge.

 I’ve already shared my experiences and recommendations for improving the Chicago Police Department - why do you need additional community input?

 The residents of Chicago have had opportunities to comment about their experiences and concerns with CPD.
 Federal and city agencies have produced lengthy reports summarizing your input and identifying recommendations.
 The Attorney General’s effort to obtain a consent decree was prompted by the findings of the Department of Justice and the Police Accountability Task Force—and the community input that led to those findings.

 In addition to carefully considering the community input provided to the Department of Justice and the Task Force, the Attorney General’s Office is committed to ensuring that community members have additional opportunities to provide meaningful input that can be reflected in the terms of the consent decree.
-You can provide input on the consent decree through this feedback form, by attending a community meeting in your neighborhood, and/or by offering comments on the draft consent decree.
+You can provide input on the consent decree through this feedback form and/or by offering comments on the draft consent decree.